skills-dev/copilot-code-review/.github/steps/1-step.md

 ## ⌨️ Activity: Get to know the extracurricular activities site

-In [Getting Started with GitHub Copilot](https://github.com/skills/getting-started-with-github-copilot/) exercise, we developed on the Extracurricular Activities website.
-Since this is based on the same project, let's take a moment to understand it.
+Before we start developing and reviewing, let's take a moment to understand the current site.

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.